 We believe that our ability to increase the number of customers, and more significantly customers in the Forbes Global 2000, on our cloud platform is an indicator of our market penetration and our future business opportunities.
-As of July 31, 2024, 2023 and 2022, we had over 8,650, 7,700 and 6,700 customers, respectively, across all major geographies.
-As of July 31, 2024, we had approximately 35% of the Forbes Global 2000 as customers.
+As of July 31, 2023, 2022 and 2021, we had over 7,700, 6,700 and 5,600 customers, respectively, across all major geographies.
+As of July 31, 2023, we had over 640 of the Forbes Global 2000 as customers.
 Our ability to continue to grow these numbers will increase our future opportunities for renewals and follow-on sales.
 We believe that we have significant room to capture additional market share and intend to continue to invest significantly in sales and marketing to engage our prospective customers, increase brand awareness, further leverage our channel partnerships and drive adoption of our solution.
-However, as a result of the challenging and uncertain economic environment, potential new customers are carefully considering purchasing decisions, particularly for large expenditures.
+However, as a result of the challenging economic environment, potential new customers are increasingly taking longer to make purchasing decisions and requiring additional approvals for large expenditures.
 We expect customer cautiousness to continue in the near term, elongating our sales cycles and the timing of large deals.